 Luckily, the coronavirus shouldn’t undermine a business that’s been prepping all year.
 Here are some measures you can take 24/7 365.

-Promos are a great way to turn visitors into shoppers and shoppers into repeat customers.
+Promos are a great way to turn visitors into shoppers and shoppers into repeat customers (and here are 10 more tips to convert repeat visitors into customers from Jon Clark, managing partner at Moving Traffic Media.
 Whether you use them or not, and you should be, you might be surprised to learn that many businesses aren’t the top results for promos associated with their own shops.
 To remedy this situation, you can create a robust FAQ page about your own coupons.
 You can also just have a page where your promos live.

 Types of Promos